Tr33Bug/DomainlifecyclesCodeGenerator/README.md

 # DomainlifecyclesCodeGenerator
 The Domainlifecycles Code Generator (DCG) is the first version of a Generative AI Assistance System which was developed for esentri's Domain Lifecycles Framework for the Domain-Driven Design (DDD) Development process.

 This first version of the DCG is able to create syntactically correct Domainlifecycles JSON objects as part of the Domainlifecycles DSL.
-More information about the DCG and its creation as well as limitations and future work can be found in my master thesis.
+More information about the DCG and its creation as well as limitations and future work can be found in the [Master Thesis PDF](Master-Thesis_Götz-Henrik_Wiegand_2024.pdf).

 The DCG was developed in collaboration with [esentri](https://esentri.com/) as part of my Master's thesis at the [Karlsruhe University of Applied Sciences](https://www.h-ka.de/).